electrified/interventions-catalogue-delius-consumer/README.md

 It was written as an investigatory spike to prove out various concepts for the Interventions Catalogue work.

 Concepts demonstrated:
-- Consuming Avro JSON messages and updating a database schema
+- Consuming Avro JSON messages and updating an Oracle database schema
+- Tables necessary to update to create NSI reference data
 - SQS message consumption

 Notes/Limitations
-- A delete message doesn't remove anything, just sets the active flag to false
+- A delete message sets the active/selectable flag to false
-- Doesn't consider the version number of messages - applies them in the order received
+- Currently doesn't consider the version number of messages - applies them in the order received

 ## Running the application